 - Domestic commercial banks (excl.
 RRBs & SFBs) & foreign banks with 20 branches and above have to achieve the total Priority Sector Target of 40 percent of Adjusted Net Bank Credit (ANBC) or Credit Equivalent Amount of Off-Balance Sheet Exposure (CEOBE), whichever is higher.

-- Small Finance Banks have to achieve the total Priority Sector Target 75 per cent of ANBC as computed in table given below or CEOBE whichever is higher.
+- Small Finance Banks have to achieve the total Priority Sector Target 75 percent of ANBC as computed in the table given below or CEOBE whichever is higher.

 SUMMARY OF THE PRIORITY SECTOR LENDING TARGETS

 |Categories||Domestic commercial banks & foreign banks with 20 branches and above||Foreign banks with less than 20 branches||Regional Rural Banks||Small Finance Banks|